 In this section, we try to understand the reasons why children are not attending educational institutions.
 We also look at the reasons why children are not attending the nearest education institution.
-Unfortunately, the questions on the reasons for not attending the nearest institution were not included in the shortened questionnaires of 2020, 2021 and 2022.
-Therefore, the information presented in this section for that question is from 2019.
+Unfortunately, these questions were not included in the shortened questionnaires of 2020 and 2021.
+Therefore, the information presented in this section is from 2019.